Helpful Online Communities

 You can find almost any topic in there or open your own.
 It’s not an instant help option, but you can get many helpful insights from people with the same problems, other issues, or have a debate about anything else you want to focus on.

 The worst thing you can do to yourself when you don’t feel so good is to focus too much on your own bad feelings or any other bad stuff.
 Been there, done that and I really don’t recommend it.

 Facebook, Instagram, Twitter, YouTube

 These sites can be very helpful and informative.
-But before you put anything in your body, I strongly recommend you to consult with your doctor or pharmacist.
+But they can never replace a talk with your doctor or other qualified professional.

 Doctors are humans too, and nobody knows everything.
 Some are better in one area, others in another.
 It’s best to find the ones who are willing to listen to you and are willing to discuss all possible options to provide you the best help you deserve.

-You can get plenty of good advice online, but it’s not bad to have some offline consultations as well.
+You can get plenty of good advice online, but it’s not bad to have some offline consultations too.
 Nothing can replace an in-person communication.

 This goes, if you’re already covered with some unpleasant feelings, but even better, to prevent or stop them from getting any worse, if you’re dealing with some difficult situations.